Position space formulation for Dirac fermions on honeycomb lattice: Exact flavor-chiral symmetry

-One can see that the chiral transformation involves the next-to-nearest neighbor sites with alternating signs as in Figure \ref{fig:chiral}.
-Using the conventional formulation as in Eq.(\ref{eq:hamiltonian}), the chiral transformation of $a(\vec{x})$, $b(\vec{x})$ is expressed as
+One can see that the flavor-chiral transformation involves the next-to-nearest neighbor sites with alternating signs as in Figure \ref{fig:chiral}.
+Using the conventional formulation as in Eq.(\ref{eq:hamiltonian}), the flavor-chiral transformation of $a(\vec{x})$, $b(\vec{x})$ is expressed as